qujihan/typst-draw-layout/README.md

-# DrawFormat (WIP).
+# Draw Layout (WIP)

-*Draw Format Pic for Every Programmer!*
+*Draw Layout Pic for Every Programmer!*

-This project aims to provide a tool for generating formatted pictures that can be used by programmers in their documentation or presentations.
+This project aims to provide a tool for generating layout pictures that can be used in their documentation or presentations.

 ## Usage